-Good news, if you’re wondering how to focus your efforts on the leads that will generate the most revenue for your business, that means there is interest in your products or services, which is (very) positive!
+Good news, if you are wondering how to focus your efforts on the prospects who will generate the most revenue for your business, it means that your products or services are generating interest , which is (very) positive!

 Why implement a lead scoring strategy?